Holds previous experience working at a “Big Four”, Ernst & Young

 For more information on all things student credit cards, continue reading content from our credit card experts:

-Your options may be more limited, but yes, international students can get a credit card.
-Not many of the cards here are eligible to international students, but the Deserve EDU Mastercard for Students is a great option for a student studying abroad in the United States thanks to it not requiring a credit history.
-Cards like this and other options for international travel are a savior for those in need of a way to pay.
+Your options may be more limited, but international students can get a credit card.
+Not many student cards are eligible for international students.
+Still, cards such as the Deserve EDU Mastercard for Students are a great option for a student studying abroad in the United States, thanks to it not requiring a credit history.
+Cards like this and other options for international travel are helpful for those needing a way to pay.

-To get a student credit card on your own, you must be at least 18 years of age.
-That being said, in accordance with the Credit CARD Act of 2009, anyone under 21 must be able to provide proof of independent income to be approved for a card.
-Also, with assistance from a parent or guardian, you could potentially start building credit before the age of 18 by becoming an authorized user.
+To get a student credit card, you must be at least 18 with income.
+Under the Credit CARD Act of 2009, anyone under 21 must be able to provide proof of independent income to be approved for a card.
+Also, with a parent or guardian’s assistance, you could start building credit before the age of 18 by becoming an authorized user.

-Before the age of 21, students will have to provide proof of income in order to be approved for a credit card.
-With that said, the income requirements for a student card aren’t predetermined and your proof of income doesn’t necessarily have to be from a traditional job.
-In certain circumstances, a student could be approved for a card without a consistent paycheck coming in.
+Before age 21, students must provide proof of income to be approved for a credit card.
+With that said, the income requirements for a student card aren’t predetermined, and your proof of income doesn’t necessarily have to be from a traditional job.
+A student could be approved for a card without a consistent paycheck in certain circumstances.

 About the Author